ChildrensMercyResearchInstitute/MixedRealityStarterKit/README.md

         - We tend to see this error when we are repeatedly building and deploying to HoloLens after making small adjustments to our Unity scene or scripting.
 If you see this error, your Visual Studio project did not build and deploy to the HoloLens properly.
         - Potential Resolution 1: Clean the Visual Studio solution and try running the app without debugging again.
         - Potential Resolution 2: Delete the App folder that contains the Visual Studio solution, create a new, empty App folder in its place, and redo all Build and Deploy steps above.
+	1. Visual Studio Error: DEP2500 "Registration of app succeded but package information can not be found"
+		- You likely need to change the "Display name" of your app to a new, unique value in the Package.appxmanifest file mentioned in the deployment instructions above.
+Visual Studio is having trouble deploying your app due to a GUID (globally unique identifier) conflict on its internal storage.
+Changing the Display name generates a new GUID for your app, which should allow Visual Studio to deploy the app properly.
+		- If you receive this error when re-deploying an app you've previously loaded to your HoloLens, try uninstalling the app on the HoloLens and starting over in the "Building and deploying your project to HoloLens" section of this documentation.

 # Contribute